LoginRadius/engineering-portal/content/blog/Blockchain-the-new-technology-of -security-trust/index.md

 Date:2020-10-08
 coverImage:CoverPage.jpg
 author: "Shraddha V Prasad"
-description: Learn about Blockchain technology and how does it work
+description: Learn about Blockchain technology and how it works.
 ---
-These days we have all come across one of the coolest buzzwords on the tongue of the IT industry "the blockchain" it might seem to be a new magic word in the market that companies spell interest in their businesses.
+These days we have all come across one of the coolest buzzwords in the IT industry: "the blockchain".
+It might seem to be a new magic word in the market that companies spell interest in their businesses.
 However, the complexity of it is incredibly far-reaching.
 Blockchain integrates the openness and flexibility of the internet with the security of cryptography to come out with a safer, faster way of verification of information and most importantly establishes trust in this open world.

 Blockchain was first developed by an anonymous programmer or group of programmers known by a name 'Santoshi Nakamoto'.It was an underlying technology for the Bitcoin, which is used for peer-to-peer transactions.
 Blockchain at its heart is a list of transactions like a distributed ledger open to all in the network.
 It stores the data in such a way that it seems virtually impossible to add, update or remove any information stored without the notice of other users in a peer-to-peer network.